SpellholdStudios/1pp/README.md

   - Code commented as much as possible.
   - Coding simplification:
     - Replaced macros with functions whenever possible.
-    - Copy entire folders instead of infinite lines (COPY /~1pp/folder/file.ext\~ \~override\~ or ACTION_FOR_EACH file IN list BEGIN COPY ~1pp/folder/file.ext~ ~override~ END).
+    - Copy entire folders instead of infinite lines (COPY \~1pp/folder/file.ext\~ \~override\~ or ACTION_FOR_EACH file IN list BEGIN COPY \~1pp/folder/file.ext\~ \~override\~ END).
     - Group actions or patches with ACTION_FOR_EACH and PATCH_FOR_EACH whenever possible.
-    - Use new and more efficient WeiDU functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. ADD_ITEM_EQEFFECT, ALTER_EFFECT and ALTER_ITEM_HEADER replace so many lines of codes!).                                                                          *
+    - Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. ADD_ITEM_EQEFFECT, ALTER_EFFECT and ALTER_ITEM_HEADER replace so many lines of codes!).                                                                          *
-    - Avoid copying and overwriting the same files again and again...
+    - Avoids copying and overwriting the same files again and again...
   - Updated readme (1pp now supports translated readmes)
   - Added French translation (Gwendolyne)
   - Traification.
 Feel free to provide me with translations.
 I will include them as soon as possible.
   - Updated WeiDU installer to v246.

-- COMPONENTS SPECIFIC CHANGES AND FIXES:
+- components specific changes and fixes:

   - [114] 1ppv4: Softer Spell Effects (114_effects.tph)
-    - Replaced READLN action ~WARNING: This component will only work properly with 3D support enabled (alpha blending).
-Installing this component on BG2 in software rendering mode IS NOT A GOOD IDEA.~ with reading '3D Acceleration=1' in baldur.ini before running the component.
+    - Replaced READLN action \~WARNING: This component will only work properly with 3D support enabled (alpha blending).
+Installing this component on BG2 in software rendering mode IS NOT A GOOD IDEA.\~ with reading '3D Acceleration=1' in baldur.ini before running the component.
     - Function GW_MODIFY_PROJ replaces Lollorian's BWP Fixpack patch (114_effects.tph.patch: modify new projectile values in ALL spell headers) which was inefficient and patched nothing.
 Moreover, it was using a wrong offset coding for ITM files.

   - [200] 1ppv4: Core content patches (200_1ppv2_cut.tph)
-    - Adds a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla IHAMM10 icon and installs new IHAMM10 1pp icon as IHAMM05B), and not to set Borok's Fist's icon to Runehammers.
+    - Added a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla IHAMM10 icon and installs new IHAMM10 1pp icon as IHAMM05B), and not to set Borok's Fist's icon to Runehammers.
     - Code simplified or re-written with newer functions to provide automatic process:
-      - Replaced WRITE_LONG 0x3E 0 and WRITE_ASCII 0x3A ~ISHLDS01~ with WRITE_ASCII 0x3A ~ISHLDS01~ #8.
+      - Replaced WRITE_LONG 0x3E 0 and WRITE_ASCII 0x3A \~ISHLDS01\~ with WRITE_ASCII 0x3A \~ISHLDS01\~ #8.
 Id. with offsets 0x48 0x44, and 0x5C 0x58.
-      - Use DELETE_EFFECT and CLONE_EFFECT combo to add new equiped color effects, which avoids writing lines of codes!
+      - Used DELETE_EFFECT and CLONE_EFFECT combo to add new equiped color effects, which avoids writing lines of codes!
     - 1ppv2 BAMs: saved a few vanilla inventory icons for modding purpose (Club of Detonation +3, Splint Mail +1, Chain Mail +3, Mage Robe of Cold Resistance, Mage Robe of Fire Resistance, Mage Robe of Electric Resistance, Knave's Robe, Traveler's Robe, Adventurer's Robe, Robes of the Good, Neutral, and Evil Archmagi, Suryris's Blade +2, Ravager +4, Halberd +3, The Eyes of Truth, Helm of the Rock, Helm of the Rock, Leather Armor, Studded Leather Armor, Plate Mail, Mithral Field Plate +2, Quiver of Plenty +1, Bastard Sword +2, Celestial Fury +3, Short Sword of Mask +4, Angurvadal +4, Foebane +3, Purifier +4, Yamato +4, Usuno's Blade +4, Spectral Brand +4, Hindo's Doom +3, Bastard Sword +3, Katana +3, Scimitar +3, The Answerer +4, Gram the Sword of Grief +5).
 Instead of definitively overwriting them, it now saves them with V suffixe before overwriting them, and does not overwrite anymore the following icons that are irrelevant (EE does not validate this change) : does not replace iax1h14.bam (Axe of the Unyielding +3) with the very inaccurate IWD Celebrant's Blade icon, idagg11.bam (Boomerang Dagger) with a clone of IMISC75 (Dagger of Venom), and isw1h06.bam (Varscona +2) with a clone of ISW1H41 (Long Sword +2).
 Does not overwrite Harbinger's icon and copies an alternate resource for modding purpose (isw2h07B).
 This way, Harbinger keeps its golden icon which fits to its colors settings.
     - specific fixes:
       - dagg21.itm & dagg22.itm (Daggers of the Star): reverted to their original inventory icon IDAGG21.
 1PP sets them to IDAGG18 (Shadow Thief Dagger icon), but EE does not validate this change.
       - halb07.itm (Halberd +2): reverted to its original inventory icon IHALB07.
 1PP sets it to IHALB03 (Suryris's Blade +2 icon), but EE does not validate this change.
       - sw1h31.itm (Daystar +2): reverted to its original inventory icon ISW1H31.
 1PP sets it to ISW1H34 (Albruin +1), but EE does not validate this change.
 Then switches back its colorisation with Albruin (400_update_bgii_swords).
       - sw1h34.itm (Albruin +1): reverted to its original inventory icon ISW1H34.
 1PP sets it to ISW1H31 (Daystar +2), but EE does not validate this change.
-Then switches back its colorisation with Daystar (400_update_bgii_swords).
+Then switched back its colorisation with Daystar (400_update_bgii_swords).
       - sw1h41.itm (Long Sword +2): reverted to its original inventory icon ISW1H41.
 1PP sets it to SW1H06 (Varscona +2 icon), but EE does not validate this change.
-Then removes the colorisation modified by 400_update_bgii_swords and sets it to SW1H73 (Long Sword +3) that deserves those settings.
+Then removed the colorisation modified by 400_update_bgii_swords and sets it to SW1H73 (Long Sword +3) that deserves those settings.
       - sw2h10.itm and sw2h19.itm (Carsomyr +5 and +6): reverted to their original inventory icon ISW2H10.
 1PP sets them to ISW2H20, but EE does not validate this change.
       - sw2h11.itm (Two-handed Sword +2): reverted to its original inventory icon ISW2H11.
 1PP sets it to ISW2H03, but EE does not validate this change.
       - sw2h20.itm (Two-handed Sword +3): reverted to its original inventory icon ISW2H20.
 1PP sets it to ISW2H06, but EE does not validate this change.